 Charitable deductions are claimed by donors on their individual tax returns (IRS Form 1040).
 It is up to the donor and his or her tax adviser -- not the nonprofit that receives a donation -- to determine how much to deduct, and when and how to deduct it.
 The nonprofit's role in the charitable tax deduction process is fairly limited.
 Subject to some important exceptions, a nonprofit is not required to report donations to the IRS or make any tax filings when it receives a donation.
 The nonprofit's main responsibility is to make sure it complies with any substantiation and documentation requirements for the donations it receives.

-Whether -- and to what extent -- a donation is tax deductible depends on a donor's particular tax situation.
+The changes brought about by the TCJA have not changed this basic truth: Whether -- and to what extent -- a donation is tax deductible depends on a donor's particular tax situation.
 Donors, with the help of a tax adviser if necessary, must apply the general deductibility rules to their specific circumstances.
 Each donor's situation is unique and will affect how much that person can deduct, or whether a donation is deductible at all.
 Thus, no matter what role you have at your nonprofit, you should never give a donor specific legal or tax advice on donations.
 You are not the donor's lawyer or tax adviser.

 That said, it is never in a nonprofit's interest to lose a valuable charitable deduction because the donor didn't understand the tax rules.
 Likewise, it is not good for a donor to make a contribution thinking it will be deductible when it is not or that it will save more in taxes than it really will.
 In either case, you'll end up with a disappointed or angry donor who may decide not to make any more contributions to your nonprofit.